 Paws of the North Rescue was founded in early 2020 by Holly & Trevor Marko (and their own Northern dogs) to support the First Nations communities of Northern Ontario.

 We have made it our objective to work ethically with northern community members to support them and their dogs.
-The communities we assist are often remote and isolated.
+The communities we assist are remote and isolated.
 They typically do not have regular shipments of canine supplies and food, nor do they have access to veterinary care for their furry family members.
 These communities often face difficult decisions about the dogs of their community.
 We are here to support them.

 Our rehoming program provides northern community members with reassurance that their beloved dogs will be placed in permanent and caring homes (we call them “fur-ever” homes!).
-Each dog that we welcome into our care receives comprehensive veterinarian care and support in a suitable foster home, before we place them with their fur-ever family.
+Each dog that we welcome into our care is placed in a partnering ethical rescue to receive comprehensive veterinary care prior to finding the perfect match home for them.

 It is a priority of our organization that we remain ethical and true to our values.
 We pride ourselves in continuously trying to build and maintain solid relationships with communities, being able to support and educate, and assist as much as possible.
 We also assist northern communities and their dogs by sending food & supplies their way.
 We have also organized free spay, neuter & wellness clinics to take place in their communities.
 The free veterinarian clinics are exceptionally costly, given the remoteness of the communities we hope to reach.